 Some tree roots have been found to travel up to 30 metres from the tree base.
 Once a tree root finds its way into the water or sewer system, it can reduce flow in pipelines and potentially cause blockages and pipe damage.

 Property owners are responsible for the maintenance of the sewer drains and water pipes inside their property's boundary.
 If a tree on a private property causes damage or blockages, it is the responsibility of the property owner to cover all of the costs of investigating the blockages and of repairing or replacing the drain or connection.

 Choosing the right trees to plant on your property and managing them well is one of the ways you can help reduce the instances of blockages and breaks in the sewer system.
-You can download our guide to 'Planting the Right Trees' here.
+You can download our guide to 'Trees and Your Pipes' here.